Text Style Transfer: A Review and Experimental Evaluation: Resources and Evaluation Methods

 \textbf{Captions style transfer.} Li et al. 2018 \cite{li2018delete} proposed the task of transferring factual formal captions into romantic and humorous styles.
 The researchers collected the caption dataset\footref{lijuncen_git}, where each sentence was labeled as factual, romantic, or humorous.
 This is also the smallest TST dataset.

 \textbf{Gender style transfer.} The differences between male and female writing styles is a widely studied research topic in sociolinguistics.
-Prabhumoye et al. \cite{prabhumoye2018style} extended the sociolinguistics studies to perform TST between text written by the different gender, i.e., transfer a text written by a male to female writing style and vice versa.
-The researchers constructed the gender dataset\footnote{https://github.com/shrimai/Style-Transfer-Through-Back-Translation } by first preprocessing a Yelp review dataset annotated with the gender of the reviewers \cite{reddy2016obfuscating} by split the reviews into sentences and preserve the gender label for each sentence.
-The sentences that are deemed to be gender-neutral are removed from the dataset.
+Prabhumoye et al. \cite{prabhumoye2018style} extended the sociolinguistic studies to perform TST between text written by different genders, that is, transfer a text written by a male to a female writing style and vice versa.
+The researchers constructed the gender dataset\footnote{https://github.com/shrimai/Style-Transfer-Through-Back-Translation } by first preprocessing a Yelp review dataset annotated with the gender of the reviewers \cite{reddy2016obfuscating} by splitting the reviews into sentences and preserving the gender label for each sentence.
+The sentences that are deemed gender neutral are removed from the dataset.

-\textbf{Political slant transfer.} Political slant transfer is the task of modifying the writer's political affiliation writing style while preserving the content.
+\textbf{Political slant transfer.} Political slant transfer modifies the writer's political affiliation writing style while preserving the content.
 Prabhumoye et al. \cite{prabhumoye2018style} collected comments of Facebook posts from 412 members of the United States Senate and House who have public Facebook pages.
-The comments are annotated with the congressperson's political part affiliation: democracy or republican.
+The comments are annotated with the congressperson's political party affiliation: democracy or republican.
 Table \ref{tbl:politicalexample} shows examples of comments collected in the dataset\footref{back_translation}.

-\textbf{Offensive language correction.} The use of offensive and abusive languages is a growing problem in online social media.
+\textbf{Offensive language correction.} Offensive and abusive language is a growing problem on social media.
 The offensive language correction task aims to transfer offensive sentences into non-offensive ones.
 Santos et al. \cite{dos2018fighting} collected posts from Twitter and Reddit.
 The posts were subsequently classified into ``offensive'' and ``non-offensive'' classes using a classifier pre-trained on an annotated offensive language dataset.